Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Kazhdan-Wenzl theory and equivalence of ribbon -categories

 The squared dimension of every simple object $X_i$ is bounded above by ${\rm FPdim}(X_i)^2$, hence ${\mathcal C}$ is pseudo-unitary if and only if these are all equalities, see Prop.
 8.21 in \cite{ENO}.
 By Prop.
 8.23 of the same paper a pseudo-unitary fusion category admits a unique pivotal structure, in fact spherical, such that the categorical dimensions of simple objects $X_i$ are positive, or equivalently coincide with the ${\rm FPdim}(X_i)$.

 We next specialise to braided fusion categories.
 In this case, pivotal (spherical) structures are in a natural bijective correspondence with balanced (ribbon) structures for the braided symmetry, and the correspondence is recalled in Sect. \ref{17}.
 It also follows from the previous paragraph that a pseudo-unitary braided fusion category admits a unique ribbon structure inducing positive categorical dimensions.
 We shall refer to it as the {\it positive } ribbon structure.
-The aim of this section is to show the following result.
+The aim of this section is to show Theorem \ref{classification_type_A} stated in the introduction.